isovector/certainty-by-construction/src/book/1-agda.lagda.md

 Incomplete programs are programs that contain one or more *holes* in them, where a hole is part of the program that you haven't written yet.
-Thanks to Agda's exceptionally strong type system, it knows a great deal about what shape your hole must have, and what sorts of programs-fragments would successfully fill the hole.
+Thanks to Agda's exceptionally strong type system, it knows a great deal about what shape your hole must have, and what sorts of program-fragments would successfully fill the hole.
 In the process of filling a hole, perhaps by calling a function that returns the correct type, you will create new holes, in this case corresponding to the *arguments* of that function call.
 Thus the model is to slowly refine a